 An echocardiogram allows your doctor to examine the structure of your heart such as your heart walls, chambers and arteries in order to see how it functions.
-An echocardiogram also allows your doctor to examine the speed at which blood is pumped through your heart.

 At The London Clinic, our highly trained team of cardiologists and technicians perform echocardiograms to diagnose problems with your heart.
-There are several different types of echocardiogram, and your doctor will recommend the test most suitable to you given your individual circumstances.

 There are several reasons why your doctor may recommend that you have an echocardiogram: